yash-tatvic/amplitude-dev-center/docs/data/destinations/amazon-s3.md

  }
 ```

+### Exported data size

+The size and volume of exported data depends on how you instrument data, and the number of events you send to Amplitude.
+Amplitude can't provide exact estimates, but you can use your average event size to provide a rough estimate:

+1. Download a few hourly files with the [Export API](/analytics/apis/export-api/).
+2. Compare the number of events to the size of the zip file to estimate average event size.
+3. Create an [Event Segmentation chart](https://help.amplitude.com/hc/en-us/articles/360052274852-Build-an-event-segmentation-analysis) and multiply by the average event size to estimate the total event volume per month.

+### 'Complete' files

+Amplitude may label some files in your export as `complete`.
+These labels help you decide if there is no data in the time frame or if the data in your time frame didn't export.

+If you see a `complete` file for a time frame with no data, there is no data to export for the selected time frame.

+To disable `complete` files, contact Amplitude Support.

 ### Merged Amplitude IDs file and data format

 Data is exported hourly as zipped archive JSON files.
 Each file contains one merged Amplitude ID JSON object per line.